VB-algebroid morphisms and representations up to homotopy: Double vector bundles.

 \section{Double vector bundles.}

-We briefly recall some definitions regarding double vector bundles, their sections and morphisms.
-We refer to \cite{mackenzie} for a more detailed treatment (see also \cite{rajan} for a treatment closer to ours).
-We also present a result classifying subbundles of double vector bundles.
+We briefly recall the definitions of double vector bundles, of some of their special sections and of their morphisms.
+We refer to \cite{Mackenzie05} for a more detailed treatment (see also \cite{GrMe10a} for a treatment closer to ours).
+We also classify subbundles of double vector bundles.